nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
 If the salary detail is invalid:
    * 3a1.
-AB3 shows an error message indicating the validation failure and the correct format of the command.
+CCBot shows an error message indicating the validation failure and the correct format of the command.

       Use case resumes at step 2.